 Art and Design

-Learning through art and design for the 21st Century in Kingsley Community School.
+Learning through Art and Design in Kingsley Community School.

-We believe that Art and Design activities should allow children to develop their own thinking and questioning skills.
-Art and Design is part of a wider spiritual, moral, social and cultural curriculum, which will enable children to gain important knowledge and understanding of the world around them and its people, and prepare them for the future by:
+At Kingsley School we believe that Art and Design fires the imagination and we highly value the arts as a vehicle for personal expression and promotion of positive mental health and wellbeing.
+Art and Design at Kingsley is part of a wider spiritual, moral, social and cultural curriculum, which will enable children to gain important knowledge and understanding of the world around them and its people, and prepare them for the future by:

 - Valuing diversity and individuality